RC Lewontin’s short collection of essays “Biology as Ideology” was formative for me.

 ”Organisms ruin the world not only for their own lives but for their children as well… White pines can form an almost pure stand in an old field and many such white pine stands could be seen in New England earlier this century.
 However, they do not last.
 The pines make dense shade that is inhospitable to the growth of their own seedlings, and so they cannot replace each other.
 As the pines die or if, as in New England, they are cut wholesale, what comes next are hardwoods, whose seedlings have been waiting around for a little opening.”

-When The Matrix came out, I remember I actually laughed out loud in the theater when Agent Smith told Neo “all organisms naturally seek a balance with their environment.”
+When The Matrix came out, I remember I laughed out loud in the theater when Agent Smith told Neo “All organisms naturally seek a balance with their environment.”
 No, they don’t!
 Given the opportunity, many species of rodent will breed to the point of population collapse.

-Not that the good professor or I are anti-environment.
+Not that the good professor and I are anti-environment.
 Quite the opposite.
-We’re opposed to the kind of social engineering that demands science conform to an a priori ideological truth.
+We’re opposed to the pointless, possibly harmful social engineering that results from the popular environmentalism, which fits science to an a priori ideological truth.

 ”Modern biology is characterized by a number of ideological prejudices that shape the form of its explanations.
 One of those major prejudices is the nature of causes… nowhere more evident than in our theories of health and disease.
 Any textbook of medicine will tell us that the cause of tuberculosis is the tubercle bacillus… Modern scientific medicine tells us that the reason we no longer die of infectious diseases is that scientific medicine has defeated the insidious bacterium…